xizhonghua/flappybird/README.md

 Auto-Playing
 ------------
-Auto-Playing is achieved by performe a local A* search to reach the center of next pipe.

 Each frame, the bird can either:

 1. Jump ?
 2. Do nothing

+Auto-Playing is achieved by performe a local A* search to find a path form current position to the center of next group of pipes.

-System Peremters
+System Parameters
 ----------------
-System peremters include:
+System parameters include:

 1. Flying speed
 2. Jumping speed